ISCHEMIC STROKE / PREVENTION

 CT/MR angiography

-- CTA provides better visualization of the aortic arch and the origin of the vertebral arteries
+- CT angiography is preferred, as it provides better visualization of the aortic arch and the origin of the vertebral arteries

 Digital subtraction angiography (DSA)

-- as a diagnostic tool, DSA has been completely replaced by non-invasive methods
+- diagnostic DSA has been almost completely replaced by noninvasive imaging techniques

 Management